jakl/rbwhat/README.md

 Purple: Submitter
 ```

-Coworker reviews are shown if you havn't responded to the latest update or there's a blocking comment.
+Coworker reviews are shown if you havn't responded to the latest update.

-Your reviews are shown if they aren't submitted but have responses.
+Your unsubmitted reviews are shown if they have responses.